-Even in ideal circumstances, parenting is a constant juggling act.
+Even in ideal circumstances, a parenting plan is a constant juggling act.
 Who will take the kids to soccer practice on Tuesdays?
 Does that rash need medical attention?
 Are they mature enough to take driving lessons?

 For starters, it helps to understand the lingo: “We don’t use the term ‘custody’ in Colorado statutes.
-We call it the ‘allocation of parental responsibilities,’” says Kate Lewis, founding partner at Cage Bucar Lewis, a family law and mediation firm in Denver.
+We call it the ‘allocation of parental responsibilities,’” says Kate Lewis, founding partner at Cooper Ramp Cage Bucar Lewis, a family law and mediation firm in Denver.

 The first deals with major decisions in a child’s life, such as where they go to school, religious observances, or what sort of medical care they receive.
 Those decisions may be made jointly, or one adult may be assigned sole decision-making privileges.

 The second category relates to direct contact time and day-to-day care of the child, which can vary dramatically.
 In some cases, a child may take turns living with each responsible adult.
-On the opposite end, a parent may be only allowed supervised phone calls on specific days—or no contact at all.
+On the opposite end, a parent may be only allowed visitation rights by supervised phone calls on specific days—or no contact at all.

-Colorado law favors frequent and continuing contact with biological parents, whenever that serves the best interest of the child, but a third party can also petition for an allocation of parental responsibilities, says Lewis.
+Colorado child custody law favors awarding frequent and continuing contact with biological parents, whenever that serves the best interest of the child, but a third party can also petition for an allocation of parental responsibilities, says Lewis.
 That includes grandparents, stepparents, unmarried partners, or any individual who can prove they have standing as a significant caregiver for the child.

 “Children do not testify in court, and parents are not supposed to talk about what their kids have said, because that’s hearsay,” says Halleh Omidi, a partner at Hogan Omidi, a family law firm in Denver.
-Instead, specialists known as Child & Family Investigators and/or Parental Responsibility Evaluators may be assigned to visit homes and assess a child’s emotional state, living situation and needs.
+Instead, the State of Colorado employs specialists known as Child & Family Investigators and/or Parental Responsibility Evaluators may be assigned to visit homes and assess a child’s emotional state, living situation and needs.

-“They generally shouldn’t move the children out of houses or withhold a child from the other parent without a court order or the grounds to do so,” says Lewis.
+“They generally shouldn’t move the children out of houses or withhold a child from the other parent without a Colorado court order or the grounds to do so,” says Lewis.
 There are times when it’s OK to use common sense—for example, not letting a child get into a vehicle with a parent who is drunk—but generally bad actions do not automatically negate the rights of a parent-child relationship.

 “Parents must prove they can put the needs of a child ahead of their own,” says Omidi, “which includes encouraging the sharing of love and affection between a child and the other parent.”

-In situations where one party is attempting to restrict a parent from decision-making power or access to a child, Lewis strongly suggests gathering hard evidence.
+In situations where one party is attempting to restrict a non-custodial parent from decision-making responsibilities or access to a child, Lewis strongly suggests gathering hard evidence.
 In cases of substance abuse, for example, take photographs of liquor bottles or drug paraphernalia in the home environment.